+'''

-cnvlib.export.export_nexus_ogt (sample_fname, vcf_fname, sample_id, min_depth=20, min_weight=0.0)
+cnvlib.export_nexus_ogt (sample_fname, vcf_fname, sample_id, min_depth=20,

+min_weight=0.0)

 Biodiscovery Nexus Copy Number "Custom-OGT" format.

+'''

 To create the b-allele frequencies column, alterate allele frequencies from the VCF are aligned to the .cnr file bins.
-Bins that contain no variants are left blank; if a bin contains multiple variants, then the frequencies are all "mirrored" to be above .5, then the median of those values is taken.
+Bins that contain no variants are left blank; if a bin contains multiple variants, then the frequencies are all "mirrored" to be above or below .5 (majority rules), then the median of those values is taken.